-Join us for an afternoon of editing Wikipedia pages to increase the visibility of women and female-identified artists working at the intersection of art and technology.
+Join us for an evening of editing Wikipedia pages to increase the visibility of women, female-identified, trans and non-binary artists working at the intersection of art and technology.

 Zeesy Powers will teach you the many layers to successfully editing Wikipedia, including the social systems of Wikipedia, basic research requirements, and the technical interface.
 Together, we will work to make improvements to existing pages, and create new ones.
 Art Metropole will provide a resource library for participants to reference during the duration of the workshop.
 By the end of this workshop, participants should feel comfortable actively engaging with Wikipedia.

 Tuesday, June 18, 2019

 Please RSVP by sending an email to email@example.com.

 This all-day event is designed to improve coverage of gender, feminism and the arts on Wikipedia.
 The edit-a-thon will include tutorials for the beginner Wikipedian, ongoing editing support, reference materials, snacks and refreshments.
 People of all gender identities and expressions are invited to participate.